 Have different teams or departments present what they do, current projects, and how others can collaborate with them.

 This promotes cross-organizational teamwork and helps employees understand the broader context of their work.
-It's especially valuable for larger organizations where teams work in silos.
+It's especially valuable for larger organizations where teams operate in silos.

 Lightning talks

-Invite volunteers to present 5-minute talks on topics they're passionate about, work-related or not.
+Invite volunteers to present five-minute talks on topics they're passionate about, work-related or not.

 Photo challenge